tari-project/doc-playground/docs/tarijs_library_intro.md

 ```

 ## Using the Tari.js Library
+### Hello Ootle Example

 We're going to use an example from the sample application to introduce you to the `TariProvider`, Types and the `TransactionBuilder` (for ease of introduction, we'll avoid the Permissions for now and will cover that in a subsequent section).

+The file in particular we are interested in is [`counter.ts`](https://github.com/tari-project/tariswap-ui/blob/main/src/faucet.ts).

+We're going to use an example from the sample application to introduce you to the `TariProvider`, Types and the `TransactionBuilder` (for ease of introduction, we'll avoid the Permissions for now and will cover that in a subsequent section).

-The file in particular we are interested in is [`faucet.ts`](https://github.com/mrnaveira/tariswap-ui/blob/main/src/faucet.ts).
+The file in particular we are interested in is [`faucet.ts`](https://github.com/tari-project/tariswap-ui/blob/main/src/faucet.ts).

 This file provides two main functions: a function to create a faucet with an initial supply of tokens (specified by the user), and a function that allows users to claim free coins from the newly created faucet.
 To do this, we're going to have to import several dependencies, call upon a template to create the faucet, and submit transactions to enact our requirements.
 We'll use this example to explain what is happening as we go through the code.